magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 Disallow
 --------

-| We did not write the description to this field.
+| In this option will be possible to deactivate codecs.
+To deactivate all the codecs and letting avaible to the user only what you select below, use "Use all"